wangyixiang/tensorflow-mnist-batch-read-and-train-tutorial/Readme.md

 (This code doesn't use high-level Estimator or Experiment.)

-To simplify our example, here I used brief fully-connected neural networks without any modularity by functions and without detailed exception handling. please change this code to fit more advanced TensorFlow scenarios like benchmarking for more complicated networks, distributed TensorFlow (also with Google Cloud ML, Azure Batch AI, etc), TPU benchmarking, etc, etc. (This sample uses only standard functions.)
+To simplify our example, here I used brief fully-connected neural networks without any modularity by functions and without detailed exception handling.

+Please change this code to fit more advanced TensorFlow scenarios like benchmarking for more complicated networks, distributed TensorFlow (also with Google Cloud ML, Azure Batch AI, etc), TPU benchmarking, etc, etc. (This sample uses only standard functions.)

 ```bash
 python mnist_tf --train_file /yourdatapath/train.tfrecords --test_file /yourdatapath/test.tfrecords